-RALEIGH, NC – Producers for the impact documentary Pioneers in Skirts have confirmed their first public screening to take place at the Women Deliver Film Festival on June 4, 2019 during the Women Deliver Global Conference in Vancouver, British Columbia, Canada.
+RALEIGH, NC – Producers for the impact documentary Pioneers in Skirts have confirmed their preview screening to take place at the Women Deliver Film Festival on June 4, 2019 during the Women Deliver Global Conference in Vancouver, British Columbia, Canada.

 Pioneers in Skirts is an entertaining examination of gender parity in the workplace from the perspective of a female filmmaker who produced the film out of frustration with her own problems in the industry.
 She and her crew traveled the U.S. to make this investigative documentary – weaving in relatable human stories with expert opinions.
 The film expands to include other industries and society in general.

 Director Ashley Maria said, “Screening a fine-cut version at the world’s most prestigious women’s equal rights conference is so exciting for us.
 Our story fits directly into the conference mission, so we think of this as kismet.
 Our film is perfectly aligned.”